Freehan, catcher on 1968 champion Detroit Tigers, dies at 79 - WHIZ News

 “His entire Major League career was committed to the Tigers and the city of Detroit, and he was one of the most respected and talented members of the organization through some difficult yet important times throughout the 1960s and ’70s,” Horton said.

-Freehan also coached baseball at the University of Michigan and in Detroit’s minor league system.
+Before joining the Tigers, Freehan played football and baseball at the University of Michigan.
+He coached the Michigan baseball team from 1990-95 and also worked in Detroit’s minor league system.

 Freehan’s family suspected that Alzheimer’s disease was related to concussions from his years as a ballplayer.
 A grandson, Blaise Salter, quit the minor leagues in 2018 after two concussions in eight months.